frugal-ai-challenge/frugal-ai-challenge.github.io/participate.md

 4. Write down your model card in the ``README.md`` file.
 5. Deploy your space (FastAPI) and verify that it works.
 6. (Optional) You can change the Space hardware to use any GPU directly on Hugging Face.

+To check if you API is working, you can use the `/docs` route of your FastAPI space either locally or on Hugging Face.
+On Hugging Face you can find the embed link in the space settings.

+For example for "frugal-ai-challenge/submission-template" the embed link [https://frugal-ai-challenge-submission-template.hf.space/docs](https://frugal-ai-challenge-submission-template.hf.space/docs)

+### Add your token to the space (for the audio task)
+You need to add your personal token after having accessed the gated dataset for the audio task.
+The token need to be put in the .env variables as `HF_TOKEN` to validate the access to the dataset.

 ### Submit your model to the leaderboard
 You can now go to the submission portal here [https://huggingface.co/spaces/frugal-ai-challenge/submission-portal](https://huggingface.co/spaces/frugal-ai-challenge/submission-portal)